PySimpleGUI/PySimpleGUI/docs/cookbook.md

 There is a short section in the Readme with instruction on installing PySimpleGUI

 If you like this Cookbook, then you'll LOVE the 100+ sample programs that are just like these.
 You'll find them in the GitHub at http://www.PySimpleGUI.com.
 These Recipes are simply several of those programs displayed in document format.

+# Experimental repl.it Embedded Windows

+You'll find a few of these Recipes are running in your browser window using PySimpleGUIWeb.
+They are included so that you can immediately play around with the SDK before installing one of the PySimpleGU

 # Copy these design patterns!